Inequality (mathematics): Notation

 The notation a ≠ b means that a is not equal to b; this inequation sometimes is considered a form of strict inequality.
-It does not say that one is greater than the other; it does not even require a and b to be member of an ordered set.
+It does not say that one is greater than the other; it does not even require a and b to be a member of an ordered set.

 In engineering sciences, less formal use of the notation is to state that one quantity is "much greater" than another, normally by several orders of magnitude.